mehulagg/gitlab_test/doc/development/multi_version_compatibility.md

 ### Downtime on release features between canary and production deployment

-To address the issue, we added a new column to an existing table with a `NOT NULL` constraint without specifying a default value.
-In other words, this requires the application to set a value to the column.
+We added a new column to an existing table with a `NOT NULL` constraint without specifying a default value, that requires the application to set a value to the column always.

-The older version of the application didn't set the `NOT NULL` constraint since the entity/concept didn't exist before.
+This seemed a reasonable implementation, however, the older version of the application didn't set the value since the column didn't exist before.

-The problem starts right after the canary deployment is complete.
-At that moment, the database migration (to add the column) has successfully run and canary instance starts using the new application code, hence QA was successful.
-Unfortunately, the production instance still uses the older code, so it started failing to insert a new release entry.
+The incident started occuring right after canary deployment finished.
+At that moment, the database migration for adding a column to a table has successfully run and canary servers started using the new version of code, hence QA was successful.
+Unfortunately, the production servers still uses the older code, so it started failing to insert a new Release entry.

+For more information, see [the relevant issue](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/64151).

+### Downtime on a CI feature due to mixed versions running in Sidekiq and Rails

+We changed a schema

-For more information, see [this issue related to the Releases API](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/64151).
+For more information, see [the relevant issue](https://gitlab.com/gitlab-org/gitlab/-/issues/230739).